JennEYoon/datasciY/jsq/readme.md

     - PDF >50MB too large to upload to Github.
     - Link on someone else's Github: https://github.com/vdloc/bookShelf/blob/master/Head-First-JavaScript-Programming.pdf

+  * Can save script in separate file with .js extension.

+  * JSON file format used to connect database.

+---

 #### To view HTML files directly from Github,

   * Prepend the following text to your browser's URL: https://htmlpreview.github.io/?